thedhruvunde/Friday/index.md

+Let us see who is Eric and what Eric can do

 ## Who is Eric?
 Eric is a virtual assistant that can help you to complete your work fast and easily by just your voice commands